availproject/op-evm/README.md

 ## Features

-- Sovereign: OpEVM is uniquely built to provide an working optimistic rollup design without access to a base layer which supports execution.
+- Sovereign: OpEVM is uniquely built to provide a working optimistic rollup design without access to a base layer which supports execution.
 This means there is no need for a smart contract to perform fraud-proof checks to determine the canonical state of the chain.
 OpEVM completely relies on the node operators to determine the state of the chain, making it completely sovereign, while still inheriting the security of the base layer.
 - Optimistic Rollup: OpEVM is built as an optimistic rollup solution, leveraging Layer 2 scalability techniques to achieve high transaction throughput while maintaining the security guarantees of the underlying blockchain.
 - Block Validation: OpEVM ensures that incoming blocks conform to the specified structure and contain valid transaction data.
 It extends [Polygon Edge](https://github.com/0xPolygon/polygon-edge) framework as the blockchain engine.
 - Security: OpEVM relies on honest minority assumption.
 Under the assumption there is a watchtower which catches invalid blocks and produces fraud-proof, the system inherits the security of the base layer.